waves-enterprise/we-contract-sdk/README.md

 - **we-contract-sdk-api.**
-Contains mainly interfaces and annotations for marking contract handlers and their methods. hould be used directly by *-contract-api modules.
+Contains mainly interfaces and annotations for marking contract handlers and their methods.
+Should be used directly by *-contract-api modules.
 - **we-contract-sdk-core.**
 Core processing contract transactions logic.
 Transport and mapping is not implemented in core module and should be provided externally.